liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-outline.md

 Candidate targets:

+- implement a direct `step_forward` call when `checkpoint_segments=1`, after
+  the checkpoint-overhead benchmark showed strict parity and about `1.50x` backward speedup on the measured NPU acoustic case;
 - hoist invariant source index tensors out of the timestep loop;
 - avoid repeated small allocations where the same tensor can be safely reused;
 - measure checkpoint overhead when `checkpoint_segments=1`;